-• During the transaction's 15-month revolving period, the portfolio characteristics could change and losses may occur.
-Its eligibility criteria ensure that the worst-performing assets do not exceed a certain proportion of the portfolio and that the assets' weighted-average interest rate does not fall below 5.5%.
+- During the transaction's 20-month revolving period, the portfolio characteristics could change and losses may occur.
+Its eligibility criteria ensure that the worst-performing assets do not exceed a certain proportion of the portfolio and that the assets' weighted-average adjusted interest rate does not fall below 5.5%. - The French economy has grown over the last year and employment forecasts have improved-factors that are key

-- The French economy has deteriorated significantly and employment forecasts have worsened-factors that are key drivers of consumer loan performance.
+- drivers of consumer loan performance.
 We have considered this in our base-case assumptions. - Adverse selection (with higher-yielding loans prepaying faster than the rest of the portfolio) could also occur and reduce the portfolio's yield.
-To account for this eventuality, we have assumed in our cash flow analysis that 50% of any prepayments apply in priority to the higher-yielding loans. - There was no contracted back-up servicer at closing.
+To account for this eventuality, we have assumed in our cash flow analysis that 50% of any prepayments apply in priority to the higher-yielding loans. - Certain receivables are subject to subsidized interest arrangements, whereby car dealers or distributors have agreed to subsidize the rate of interest payable by the borrower when the interest is below market interest rate.
+The seller has agreed to pay to the compartment these instalments.
+To mitigate the risk of nonpayment, the seller deposited the outstanding balance of subsidized interest instalments into a dedicated reserve account in the name of the compartment.
+During the revolving period, the dedicated reserve is replenished up to the outstanding subsidized interest instalments, and the failure to deposit the additional amount constitutes a condition precedent to purchase new receivables. - There was no contracted back-up servicer at closing.
 In our cash flow model, we have modeled appropriate stresses regarding a potential servicer replacement, including a stressed servicer fee of 1% per annum.